A large, weathered blue dumpster sitting on a paved surface in front of a dark metal wall.

 What’s Going On at the Bushnell Landfill in Central Florida

 The City of Bushnell recently sent a warning to Heart of Florida Environmental, the company that runs the landfill.
-The city says the company could lose its operating permit if it does not fix several problems within 30 days.
+The city states that the company could lose its operating permit if it does not address several issues within 30 days.

 Officials say the landfill has broken important rules.
 One major issue is that foul odors are leaving the landfill property and spreading into nearby neighborhoods.
 These odors can be a sign that gases from rotting trash are escaping into the air.